bluekitchen/btstack/port/windows-h4/README.md

 Visual Studio can directly open the provided `port/windows-windows-h4/CMakeLists.txt` and allows to compile and run all examples.

+## Visual Studio Code

+The repository contains a shared VS Code workspace file for this port:

+    port/windows-h4/btstack-windows-h4.code-workspace

+Open this workspace file in Visual Studio Code.
+It shows the full BTstack repository in the file explorer, but configures CMake to use `port/windows-h4/CMakeLists.txt` and places the build directory in `port/windows-h4/build`.

+### Setup

+- Install the VS Code extensions `CMake Tools` and `C/C++`
+- Install a C/C++ toolchain on Windows, e.g. Visual Studio Community or Build Tools with the `Desktop development with C++` workload
+- Make sure Python is installed, as some generated headers are created during the build
+- Open `port/windows-h4/btstack-windows-h4.code-workspace`

+### Build an example

+1. Open the Command Palette with `Ctrl+Shift+P`
+2. Run `CMake: Scan for Kits`
+3. Run `CMake: Select a Kit`
+4. Pick your Windows toolchain, e.g. `Visual Studio ... - amd64`
+5. Run `CMake: Configure`
+6. Run `CMake: Select Build Target`
+7. Pick an example, e.g. `gatt_counter`
+8. Run `CMake: Build`

+The executable will be created in:

+    port/windows-h4/build/

+### Run an example

+Open a terminal in Visual Studio Code, change to the build directory, and start the selected example, for example:

+    > cd port\windows-h4\build
+    > .\gatt_counter.exe

 ## mingw64

 It can also be compiles with a regular Unix-style toolchain like [mingw-w64](https://www.mingw-w64.org).